JuliaGPU/CUDA.jl/.github/ISSUE_TEMPLATE/bug_report.md

   (e.g. `inspect code with @device_code_warntype`).
 If you can't solve the problem using that information, make sure to post it as part of the issue.

+- [ ] Always ensure you're using the latest version of CUDA.jl, and if possible, please check the master branch to see if your issue hasn't been resolved yet.

 If your bug is still valid, please go ahead and fill out the template below.